grafana/grafana/docs/sources/datasources/azuremonitor/template-variables.md

 ### Unsupported case

-The following case is currently unsupported.
-If a dashboard makes use of the below it should be migrated to one of the aforementioned supported cases.
+If a dashboard uses this unsupported case, migrate it to one of the [supported cases](#supported-cases).

-If a namespace or resource name template variable contains multiple segments then the resource URI will not be constructed correctly as the template variable cannot be appropriately split.
+If a namespace or resource name template variable contains multiple segments, Grafana will construct the resource URI incorrectly because the template variable cannot be appropriately split.

 For example: